 The shape and colour of a tie is paramount to how it fits with your outfit, so the last thing you want is to damage the shade or the way it sits over the buttons of your shirt.

-Luckily, there are some methods you can try.
+Luckily, there are cleaning some methods you can try.

 Lay your stained tie flat and apply a layer of powder to the offending blot.
-Leave it overnight and continue the process until you can no longer see the mark.
+Leave it overnight, then brush off the cornflour.
+Repeat the process until you can no longer see the mark.

-Next, get a hair dryer to dry it as quickly as possible, but use it on a low heat so as not to burn your tie!
-If the alcohol soaks into the tie, you will end up with unsightly marks.
+Next, get a hair dryer to dry it as quickly as possible, but use it on a low heat so as not to burn your tie.
+If the alcohol soaks into the tie, you’ll end up with unsightly marks.

 Stain remover is named stain remover for one obvious reason: it removes stains.
-However, this should be your last resort; stain removers can be harsh on delicate fabrics.
+However, this should be your last resort as stain removers can be harsh on delicate fabrics.

-Having said that, if you are desperate and don’t have time to go to a dry cleaner or buy a new tie, then give it a go, but remember to be incredibly gentle.
+Having said that, if you’re desperate and don’t have time to go to a dry cleaner or buy a new tie, then give it a go, but remember to be incredibly gentle.
 You could even water down the stain remover if needs be.

-…then you have two options.
-The first is a visit to your local dry cleaners; just make sure they are confident with cleaning silk.
-If that doesn’t work then you might just have to buy a new one, or go for a country woollen tie in the future.
+Pay a visit to your local dry cleaners; just make sure they are confident with cleaning silk.
+If that doesn’t work, you might just have to buy a new one, or opt for a country woollen tie in the future.